It’s confession time!

 I’ve been in and out of the blogosphere and in and out of social media.
 I’m trying to keep up because I genuinely care what everyone has to say and share.
 My mind has been overwhelmed with processing stuff going on in my life.

 I had an interaction with somebody that I thought went wonderfully, and then things led me to believe that perhaps I’d been mistaken.
-This situation made me question whether that task I’d been pursuing was even worth my time.
+This situation made me question whether or not that task I’d been pursuing was even worth my time.
 I had been sure that my prayer for direction had led to this pursuit.
 I was left with my mind reeling.
 Did I hear wrong?
 Was this a sign to stop the task?
 Was this task even worth my effort?
 I replayed everything over and over.
 I wanted to walk away from it all.
-I wanted to scream from the rooftop.
+To scream from the rooftop.
 It made me feel as though I had lost my voice.